stefaanc/steps/docs/powershell/native-commands-that-write-status-info-to-stderr.md

 - Remark that compared to the previous solution.
   - we don't need to restore `$ErrorActionPreference = 'Stop'`
   - we don't need to encapsulate the command in `()` or to use the option `-IgnoreExitStatus` for `do_catch_exit`

-> :bulb:
-> Remark that you can also use `{}` instead of `&{}`.
-This way the non-terminating error will not be added to the `$Error` array.
-However, that means you cannot get to the status-info from the command in any way, other than looking in the log-file.